wmcooper2/issue-tracker/README.md

 # [Issue Tracker]()
 Track issues (bugs and features) for various projects.

 ![Screenshot](screenshot.jpg)

 ## Purpose/Goal
 To draw upon many different skills that I learned and put them all together into one comprehensive project.
-To create an app that helps me keep track of my progress on projects.
+To create a demo app that shows I can make an issue tracker.
 To learn a new style library (Material UI) while attempting a new project.

 ## Operation
 Click on ... to;